vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 (source: [TangibleDAO documentation](https://docs.tangible.store/real-usd/backing))

-The planned collateral allocation generally falls within the projected share ranges.
-Notable differences are the share of real estate and TNGBL tokens.
+The actual collateral structure currently is quite different from the above targets.

 The image below displays the current collateral structure.
 The share of real estate is only 38.6%.
 This section requires more growth to achieve 50-80%.
 The TNGBL’s share on the other hand is over 18%.
 A difference of plus 8% from the promised allocation.
 This is due to TNGBL's recent price appreciation, according to the team.

 ![tangible-website-collateral-ratio](https://github.com/Lavi54/protocol-research-review/blob/1df338393309656066ae5438633ead36570d1477/articles/TangibleDAO/images/tangible-website-collateral-ratio.png)

 (source: [Tangible Website - USDR](https://www.tangible.store/realusd))

 [Side note: The reported shares in the image correspond to the outstanding USDR ($11.3M).
-When compared to the overall collateral ($13.3M), however, real estate only accounts for 32.7%].
+When compared to the overall collateral ($13.3M), real estate only accounts for 32.7%].

-It’s also worth noting that the protocol-owned liquidity (POL) share of 24.9% contains over 54% of USDR.
+It’s also worth noting sizable share of protocol-owned liquidity (POL).
 Having POL backing USDR is reasonable.
 It increases liquidity, creates a revenue stream for the treasury, and provides another venue to swap USDR (besides redemption).
-However, it is recommended to differentiate POL from the rest of the “intrinsic collateral” (e.g. DAI or TNFTs).
-As with AMOs, POL provides a separate issuance and redemption option for USDR.
-It should thus be labeled differently, for instance as “extrinsic collateral”.
-It’s also important for (retail) liquidity providers to understand that they participate in a Curve [pool](https://curve.fi/#/polygon/pools/factory-v2-339/deposit), which is used as a backstop mechanism for USDR redemption.
-On the other hand, Tangible currently owns [99.9%](https://polygonscan.com/token/0xa138341185a9d0429b0021a11fb717b225e13e1f#balances) of the Curve pool.
-Indicating that there is little organic demand to provide liquidity.
+However, it is recommended to differentiate POL from user minted collateral (e.g. DAI or TNFTs).
+USDR minted through automated POL strategies are more akin to available reserves rather than circulating supply.
+Reserves depend on LPs in the Curve pool to supply the counterparty asset, and overreliance on POL strategies is indicative of low organic demand for the core product.
+Tangible currently owns [~42%](https://polygonscan.com/address/0x804cb5e7b50146cdd267fc6e4fc51463a34e2a9f#code) of the Curve pool, indicating that there is relatively low organic demand to provide liquidity (although the new Curve gauge is likely to attract more external LPs).

 ### Tokenized Real Estate as Collateral